Criminal Record Check In Singapore: Key Information And FAQs

 • Having multiple convictions on record.

-• Having a prior spent record.
+• Having a prior criminal record.

 If disqualified, individuals can apply to the Commissioner of Police, who will review the request based on the case’s specifics.